siriuz/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 > -0.1522669941

 Data field identifier: **delta_mass**
 This field may not contain multiple elements.
-It is converted into a float then rounded to 5 **digits** (digits! not decimal places.)
-This value is then stored in the `Ion` entity, in the `delta_mass` attribute as a float.
+It is converted into a float then rounded to 5 decimal places This value is then stored in the `Ion` entity, in the `delta_mass` attribute as a float.